dadukhankevin/Finch/docs/Finch3/environments.md

 ### Methods

-``compile(self, fitness_function, individuals: list[Finch.genetics.population.Individual] = None, callback: <built-in function callable> = None, verbose_every: int = 1)``
+`compile(self, fitness_function, individuals: list[Finch.genetics.population.Individual] = None, callback: <built-in function callable> = None, verbose_every: int = 1)`
+:   Compiles the environment with necessary parameters for evolution.

+    Args:

-:   Compiles the environment with necessary parameters for evolution.familiesfamiliesArgs:families- fitness_function: The fitness function for evaluating individuals.families- individuals (list[Individual]): List of individuals to start evolution with.families- callback (callable): Callback function to be executed after each generation.families- verbose_every (int): Frequency of verbose output during evolution.
+    - fitness_function: The fitness function for evaluating individuals.
+    - individuals (list[Individual]): List of individuals to start evolution with.
+    - callback (callable): Callback function to be executed after each generation.

-``deactivate(self)``
+    - verbose_every (int): Frequency of verbose output during evolution.

+`deactivate(self)`
 :   Deactivates the environment, preventing further evolution.

-``evolve(self, generations)``
+`evolve(self, generations)`
-:   Evolves the population over a specified number of generations.familiesfamiliesArgs:families- generations (int): Number of generations for evolution.familiesfamiliesReturns:familiesTuple containing the final population and the fitness history.
+:   Evolves the population over a specified number of generations.

+    Args:

+    - generations (int): Number of generations for evolution.

+    Returns:

+    Tuple containing the final population and the fitness history.

-``execute(self, individuals: list[Finch.genetics.population.Individual])``
+`execute(self, individuals: list[Finch.genetics.population.Individual])`
+:   Executes one generation of evolution.

+    Args:

+    - individuals (list[Individual]): List of individuals in the population.

+    Raises:

-:   Executes one generation of evolution.familiesfamiliesArgs:families- individuals (list[Individual]): List of individuals in the population.familiesfamiliesRaises:families- NoIndividualsAtEndOfRun: If the environment has a population of 0 after running.
+    - NoIndividualsAtEndOfRun: If the environment has a population of 0 after running.

-``get_fitness_metric(self)``
+`get_fitness_metric(self)`
 :   Returns the fitness metric of the best individual observed so far.

-``plot(self)``
+`plot(self)`
 :

-``Sequential(layers, name='default')``
+`Sequential(layers, name='default')`
 :   Represents a sequential evolutionary environment.

 Args:

 - layers: List of layers in the environment.
 - name: Name of the environment.